kubevirt/kubevirt/docs/container-empty-disks.md

 to make sure that the kubelet can take care of clean-up and that `ephemeral-store` resource definitions apply to the `emptyDisks` too.

-The definition look like this:
+The definition looks like this:

 ```golang